Color Coded® 'The Fuchsia is Bright' coneflower. Photo by: Proven Winners.

 Types: While the purple coneflower, Echinacea purpurea, is most familiar to gardeners, there are other varieties including E. paradoxa, E. pallida, and E. tennesseensis.
 All are native to the U.S., found in areas across the Midwest and South.
 Echinacea purpurea, E. angustifolia, and E. pallida are commonly used in herbal remedies.

 Where to plant: Echinacea should be planted in an area that receives 6 to 8 hours of sunlight a day, as too much shade can result in floppy stems and foliage susceptible to powdery mildew.
+However, some afternoon shade can prevent burning in southern climates.

 How to plant: To plant Echinacea seeds, loosen the soil to a depth of 12 inches.
 Add compost to the top 2-4 inches of soil.
 Seeds take approximately 3 to 4 weeks to germinate, and you should see true leaves at about 12 weeks.
 If transplanting, dig a hole twice as wide as the pot and deep enough so that the rootball will be level with the top of the soil.

-CARE ADVICE
+CONEFLOWER CARE

 These easy-care perennials require only the basics: regular watering of about an inch per week, a light layer of compost added in the spring, and to be cut back in fall, and even that’s optional if you prefer to leave the seed heads.